 Let’s review 5 of the most common areas for payroll tax errors and how you can avoid them!

 1. California Loan Out Withholding

-If you miss checking this box on the Entertainment Partners Paymaster, the system will automatically withhold 7%, which quickly gets the attention of the loan out owner.
-Eventually, the production will ask for a refund, or the loan out will quickly correct any deficiencies and ask for a refund a few weeks later.
+If you miss checking this box, the system will automatically withhold 7%.
+This errori will quickly gets the attention of the loan out owner.
+Eventually, the production will ask for a refund, or the loan out will quickly correct any deficiencies, and ask for a refund in short order.

-Solution: If the loan out does not check the ‘registered to do business in CA’ box, ask if they intended to leave it blank, and tell them they will be subject to a 7% withholding.
+Solution: If the loan out does not check the ‘registered to do business in CA’ box, ask if they intended to leave it blank, and advise them that they will be subject to a 7% withholding.

 Check the EP edits (examples: SmartTime Edit, EP Employer Fringe Edit, EP Employee Fringe Edit).
 If you see a CA loan out withholding, verify that the loan out left the box unchecked.
 If they checked the box and the 7% withholding tax shows on the edit, call or email your paymaster with either of these questions: